 A wide range of lists and indexes: some may be searched by yourself, others by a volunteer for a small fee.
 We can also search the Society’s large collection of donated pedigrees and family trees.

 If you are unable to visit the Centre in person you may like to contact the Research Team who will undertake research for you.
-The Service is reasonably priced, and provided by volunteer members who will research on your behalf using the records held by the Society in the Research Centre.
+This service is reasonably priced, and provided by volunteer members who will research on your behalf using the records held by the Society in the Research Centre.

 Volunteer’s research: a minimum fee of £5 (Members) or £10 an hour (Non-Members) is charged for research work undertaken by volunteers.
 This is intended to cover administrative costs and up to an hour’s research.
 Any further research is charged at £5 an hour (SDFHS Members) or £10 an hour (non Members).
 For details of how to make payments to the Society click here.